galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 >> Collections are ideal for messy analysis reporting outputs such as images, pdfs and other material that is not useful as an input to a downstream tool.
 >> It is material that the user will want kept together, so a single history item is ideal to avoid unnecessary clutter.
 >> As shown above, the script only has to write the files to a directory.
->> Note that the test is over-ridden in the ToolFactory form to generate this tool because I could not get it to test correctly otherwise.
+>> Note that the test is over-ridden in the ToolFactory form to generate this tool.
+>> Without an over-ride to suit your script, an empty test will be generated that will not do any testing - see warning above.
 >>
 >>
 >>![Plotter collection opens to show all the plots as separate items to be viewed or downloaded](../../images/toolfactory_plotter_sample_output.png)